 Small engine repair is not done by most mechanics but can be a good way to make money on the side and confidently repair your own equipment.

-Repairing small engines is not hugely different from a car or truck but some small differences make reading a good book on the subject make a repair that much easier.
+Repairing small engines is not hugely different from a car or truck, but some small differences make reading a good book on the subject that makes a repair that much easier.